Last updated on March 9th, 2022

 On the second day of our 3 days in Amsterdam, we would explore the western neighborhoods of the city center, Grachtengordel, and the Jordaan.
 These are lovely parts of town and getting lost in the maze of canals is part of the fun.

-As we did with the Royal Palace and In order to avoid the queues, we booked tickets to the Anne Frank House online (€9.50).
-The museum opens at 9am so we had time for breakfast and decided to skip the hotel’s buffet.
+As we did with the Royal Palace and to avoid the queues, we booked tickets to the Anne Frank House online (€9.50).
+The museum opens at 9 am so we had time for breakfast and decided to skip the hotel’s buffet.
 We headed to Broodje Bert on Singel and had an amazing breakfast in their cozy little cafe.
-Portions are huge and you can choose from your regular breakfast usuals all the way to special sandwiches.
+Portions are huge and you can choose from your regular breakfast usuals to special sandwiches.

-After the Anne Frank House, it was time to lift up the spirits and what better way than visiting one of Amsterdam’s best markets.
-Just a ten minute walk along Prinsengracht and you’re in the Noordermarkt.
+After the Anne Frank House, it was time to lift the spirits, and what better way than visiting one of Amsterdam’s best markets.
+Just a ten-minute walk along Prinsengracht and you’re in the Noordermarkt.
 We’re technically now in the Jordaan but we’ll be swinging back and forth between the Jordaan and the Grachtengordel often today.

 You can find pretty much everything you need for a good local meal in the Noordermarkt, from fresh oysters to vegetables and fine baked goods to of course – that famous Dutch cheese.
 Gosh, I didn’t know so many flavors existed.